dblock/code.dblock.org/_posts/2011/2011-03-30-a-rake-task-for-copying-data-between-amazon-s3-buckets.markdown

 end
 {% endhighlight %}

 Once connected we need to fetch all the source keys from the source bucket.
 You might have heard that Amazon S3 limits a single query to 1000 items, but the right_aws _S3Interface_ has a nice incremental feature.
-Since we’ll need to compare source and target collections, lets put the items in a hash.
+Since we'll need to compare source and target collections, lets put the items in a hash.

 {% highlight ruby %}
 logger.info("[#{Time.now}] fetching keys from #{args[:from]}")